click-here/Pandas-vs-Power-Query/Part1/Excel.md

    ![Select dictionary sheet](img/SelectDicSheet.png)

-3. When selecting and then removing other columns the order that we select them will become the new order as shown below
+3. When selecting and then removing other columns, the order that we select them will become the new order as shown below

    ![Respect ordering](img/RemoveOtherColumns.gif)

-4. Next we remove `null` values from the `VARIABLE NAME` column by unselecting fromt the filter dropdown.
+4. Next we remove `null` values from the `VARIABLE NAME` column by unselecting from the filter dropdown.

     ![Remove null](img/RemoveNull.png)